mwbowers/mwbowers.github.io/reference/datagate-client/adg-dataset-class-prepare-row-method3.md

 ---
 title: AdgDataSet.PrepareRow(string, System.Data.DataRow)

-Id: dcsAdgDataSetClassPrepareRowMethod3
-TocParent: dcsAdgDataSetClassPrepareRowMethodMain
-TocOrder: 2

-keywords: DataRow objects, prepare existing object to be inserted into DataTable
-keywords: how to, prepare existing DataRow object for insertion into DataTable

 ---

 Establish an existing **DataRow** object as the currently prepared row, for subsequently adding it to the **AdgDataSet** .